apify/apify-docs/sources/academy/webscraping/web_scraping_for_beginners/challenge/scraping_amazon.md

 # Scraping Amazon

-**Before you build your first web scraper with Crawlee, it is important to understand the concept of modularity in programming.**
+**Build your first web scraper with Crawlee.
+Let's extract product information from Amazon to give you an idea of what real-world scraping looks like.**

 ---